Kyle Rittenhouse juror dismissed for making joke ‘in bad taste’ about police shooting of Jacob Blake

 On Thursday, Kenosha County Assistant District Attorney Thomas Binger told the court that the joke said by the juror this week was “in bad taste.”

-“There are a plethora of bad jokes out there with everything to do with all this, this is one of them,” Binger said.
+“There are a plethora of bad jokes out there with everything to do with all this.
+This is one of them,” Binger said.
 “But I think the rest of this joke, as it were, suggests some sort of racial bias which I think comes into play.”

-Justin Blake, the uncle of Jacob Blake, told the Chicago Tribune that he was disturbed over how the juror in question was able to be selected to be on the jury panel.
+Justin Blake, uncle of Jacob Blake, told the Chicago Tribune that he was disturbed over how the juror in question was able to be selected to be on the jury panel.

 “It gives you an insight to what kind of people we’re dealing with and how racist they are and the thoughts that they have in their mind.
 And the audacity that [he] was sitting in the jury box says a lot,” Justin Blake said.
 “It shows that this process of picking a jury in one day is flawed.”